mattbreitenbach/test_cython/README.md

 So this repository is made to test the speed of Cython compared to standard Python.
 Initially, this only applies the test on the Newton–Raphson method, but I intend to expand the testing to discover the weaknesses and strengths of Cython.

+THE RESULTS:
+The results of the test will be displayed on the .ipynb file (jupyter format).